joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/elections/100000007383982/debate-karen-pence-does-not-wear-a-mask.html?searchResultPosition=3

 **Watch: Highlights From the 2020 Vice-Presidential Debate**\
-`Vice President Mike Pence and Senator Kamala Harris sparred on topics including the response to the coronavirus, taxes and the Supreme Court vacancy.`\
+`Vice President Mike Pence and Senator Kamala Harris sparred on topics including the response to the coronavirus and the Supreme Court vacancy.`\
 https://nytimes.com/video/us/politics/100000007383962/vp-debate-highlights.html?searchResultPosition=4

 **How the Internet Viewed the Vice-Presidential Debate**\